brain-score/vision/docs/source/modules/tutorial.rst

 the dependencies installed.
 It is now time to prepare your model to be submitted!
 In this part we will submit a standard, generic form of AlexNet (implemented in Pytorch) in order to get a feel for the submission process.
-In Part 3 I will show you how to submit a custom Pytorch model, which is most helpful for those that want to submit their own model.
+In Part 3 we will show you how to submit a custom Pytorch model, which is most helpful for those that want to submit their own model.

 1. Navigate, using your IDE’s Project Window (usually the left side of the